Eric Cesar Chavez

 - Debut September 8, 1998

-His injury problems have been mainly with a sore back, forcing him to become a designated hitter.
-When injuries cut his season short again in early 2010 after only 33 games, it seemed that he would decide to retire for good, but he attempted another comeback with the New York Yankees in 2011.
+Injuries began to wreak havoc on him, mainly due to a seriously sore back.
+He played 90 games in 2007, impressively belting 15 home runs despite the pain, then only played 64 games over the next three seasons.
+After a third year in a row cut short, a 33-game stint with the 2010 club, he became a free agent and considered retirement.
+He decided to attempt a comeback with the New York Yankees in 2011 on a minor league deal.
 After a solid spring training, he made the team as a back-up first baseman.
-He started the season well, batting .290 with a .405 OBP in his first 16 games; he even spelled out Alex Rodriguez at third base for a few games while the superstar was dealing with various aches and pains.
-Injury struck again on May 5th, however, as he broke a bone in left foot legging out a triple and was immediately placed on the disabled list.
-He came back in time to spell A-Rod for a longer period in August, and ended up playing 42 games at 3B out of 58 total games.
-He hit .263/.320/.356 for the year.
-In 2012, he was healthy for the entire season, playing 113 games, the most for him since 2006.
-He went to bat 278 times, hitting .281/.348/.496, with 12 doubles, 16 homers and 37 RBI.
-He took over for Rodriguez for a couple of long stretches when A-Rod was dealing with injuries in the second half, then started three times at third base during the postseason, with the struggling Rodriguez on the bench.
-However, the radical move did not pay for the Yankees, as Chavez was 0 for 8 in both the ALDS and ALCS.
+He started well, batting .290 with a .405 OBP in his first 16 games; he even spelled Alex Rodriguez at third base for a few games.
+Injury struck again on May 5th, as he broke a bone in his foot legging out a triple and was immediately placed on the disabled list.
+He came back in time to spell A-Rod for a longer period in August, and ended up playing 42 games at third base out of 58 total, hitting .263/.320/.356 for the year.
+In 2012, he was healthy for the entire season, playing 113 games, the most since 2006.
+He hit .281/.348/.496 in 278 at bats, with 12 doubles, 16 homers and 37 RBI.
+He took over for Rodriguez for a couple of long stretches when A-Rod was dealing with injuries, then started three times during the postseason with the struggling Rodriguez on the bench.
+The radical move did not pay off, as Chavez was 0 for 8 in both the ALDS and ALCS.

 - 1998 Baseball America Minor League Player of the Year, Huntsville Stars, Southern League & Edmonton Trappers, Pacific Coast League